palakbatra1999/expenseManager/README.md

 A full-stack web application designed to help users manage their financial transactions efficiently.
 The Expense Manager provides features such as transaction tracking, categorization, and filtering, wrapped in a responsive and user-friendly interface.

 ## 🌟 **Live Demo**
-Experience the application here: [Expense Manager](https://expense-manager-two-azure.vercel.app/)
+Experience the application here: [Ease expense](https://expense-manager-two-azure.vercel.app/)

 ---